Rana0001/E-Learning-Management-System/README.md

 <br>
 E-Learning Management System is a script application for online learning that is available on the open market.
 Teachers and students throughout colleges, schools, and coaching programs are joined to share information via a system-based structured course.
 This application is only for educators and students active in the sector of online education.</div>
 <br>
-<h1><i><u>Tools Requirement</u></i></h1><br>
+<h1><i><u>Tools and Requirement</u></i></h1><br>
 <div>
 You can directly download tools via the link below:<br>
 <ol>
- <li><a href = "https://www.python.org/downloads/"> Python</a> :&nbsp; Python is an interpreted high-level general-purpose programming language.
+ <li><a href = "https://www.python.org/downloads/"><b> Python</b></a> :&nbsp; Python is an interpreted high-level general-purpose programming language.
 Python's design philosophy emphasizes code readability with its notable use of significant indentation.</li>
- <li><a href = "https://www.jetbrains.com/pycharm/download/#section=windows"> Pycharm </a> :&nbsp;  PyCharm is an integrated development environment used in computer programming, specifically for the Python language.
+ <li><a href = "https://www.jetbrains.com/pycharm/download/#section=windows"><b> Pycharm </b></a> :&nbsp;  PyCharm is an integrated development environment used in computer programming, specifically for the Python language.
 It is developed by the Czech company JetBrains.</li>
- <li>Tkinter :&nbsp; Tkinter is a Python binding to the Tk GUI toolkit.
+ <li><b>Tkinter </b>:&nbsp; Tkinter is a Python binding to the Tk GUI toolkit.
 It is the standard Python interface to the Tk GUI toolkit, and is Python's de facto standard GUI.
 Tkinter is included with standard Linux, Microsoft Windows and Mac OS X installs of Python.
 The name Tkinter comes from Tk interface. </li>
-<li>Pytest :&nbsp;PyTest is a testing framework that allows users to write test codes using Python programming language.
+<li><b>Pytest </b>:&nbsp;PyTest is a testing framework that allows users to write test codes using Python programming language.
 It helps you to write simple and scalable test cases for databases, APIs, or UI.
 PyTest is mainly used for writing tests for APIs.
 It helps to write tests from simple unit tests to complex functional tests.</li>

  </ol>
  </div><br>